South Africa to remain on lowest lockdown level; calls for immediate end to travel ban | Business

 South Africa recorded 3,220 coronavirus cases in the last 24 hours, up from about 100 daily just over a week ago, but scientists said there was no need to panic about Omnicron yet because not enough was known about it.

+A "variant of concern" is the WHO's top category of worrying COVID-19 variants.

+Countries around the world are currently racing to introduce travel bans and restrictions on southern African countries to contain Omicron's spread.

-European countries along with the UK have banned travel to and from South Africa and neighbouring countries of Namibia, Zimbabwe and Botswana, as well as Lesotho and Eswatini (formerly Swaziland), both of which are landlocked within South Africa.
+European countries along with the UK have banned travel to and from South Africa and neighboring countries of Namibia, Zimbabwe, and Botswana, as well as Lesotho and Eswatini (formerly Swaziland), both of which are landlocked within South Africa.

-In New Delhi, the Indian government asked all states and union territories to conduct rigorous screening and testing of all international travellers coming from or transiting through South Africa, Hong Kong and Botswana, where the new variant has been detected.
+In New Delhi, the Indian government asked all states and union territories to conduct rigorous screening and testing of all international travelers coming from or transiting through South Africa, Hong Kong, and Botswana, where the new variant has been detected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)